Nvidia up on outlook, analysts skeptical

 Nvidia said it expects its Tegra product, which is used in mobile devices like smartphones and accounts for about 10 percent to total revenue, to contribute roughly $1 billion to sales in fiscal 2013 -- much higher than analysts' expectations.

-In an interview with Forbes on Tuesday, CEO Jen-Hsun Huang said he expects Android tablets running Nvidia's new quad-core processor to be available this year, ahead of competitor Qualcomm Inc (QCOM.O).
+In an interview with Forbes on Tuesday, CEO Jen-Hsun Huang said he expects Android tablets running Nvidia's new quad-core processor to be available this year, ahead of competitor Qualcomm Inc.

-Nvidia, which also competes with Samsung Electronics Co (005930.KS) and Texas Instruments TXN.N, said it has 70 percent of the Android tablet market share.
-This accounts for about 30 percent of the overall tablet market, which is dominated by Apple Inc (AAPL.O).
+Nvidia, which also competes with Samsung Electronics Co and Texas Instruments, said it has 70 percent of the Android tablet market share.
+This accounts for about 30 percent of the overall tablet market, which is dominated by Apple Inc.

 A dreary economy had weakened sentiments for chipmakers on supply chain concerns caused by Japan's earthquake in March and lower PC sales.